 For more information and a referral to the leaders of any of these ministries, contact Betsy Bost, Membership Coordinator, at firstname.lastname@example.org.

 Ushers—Ushers welcome people, hand out service leaflets, collect the offering, assist with directing people during communion and pick up leaflets at the conclusion of the service.
-Scheduling is flexible, and the total time commitment is left to the individual.
+Scheduling is administered through an online sign-up form, and the total time commitment is left to the individual.
+If you are interested in serving as an usher at St. Paul’s, complete the online enrollment form.

 Youth Ushers—Youth Ushers are sixth and seventh graders who assist adult ushers at the 9:00 a.m.
 Sunday services during the school year, handing out leaflets and collecting the offering.